DataMesh-OpenSource/MeshExpert-Live/README.md

 ### METoolkit

 METoolkit is opensource under MIT license.
-You are free to use it.
+You are free to use it to create your own apps and integrate with MeshExpert Live!.

 [METoolkit Source Code](https://github.com/DataMesh-OpenSource/METoolkit "METoolkit souce")